miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

   <img src="https://github.com/miahj1/miahj1.github.io/assets/84815985/d0fe830d-6449-4a15-a58c-8b981e3c2271" alt="Ouput for the code shown above.">
 </p>

-<p align="center"><strong>Figure 8:</strong> <i>Output of a training accuracy score, a testing accuracy score, a confusion matrix, and a classification report.</i></p><br>
+<p align="center"><strong>Figure 10:</strong> <i>Output of a training accuracy score, a testing accuracy score, a confusion matrix, and a classification report.</i></p><br>

 It is shown that the classification training accuracy is 94%: the test accuracy however is a lowly 79%.
 Metrics such as these are not particularly important when the data is imbalanced hence the usage of a confusion matrix and classification report.
-I have graphed the confusion matrix to get a clearer picture of what is going on.
+In Fig.11, I have graphed the confusion matrix to get a clearer picture of what is going on.

 <p align="center">
   <img src="https://github.com/miahj1/miahj1.github.io/assets/84815985/01f8dcf2-0ad1-4814-ba9c-89a1899f4b2d" alt="Ouput for the code shown above.">
 </p>

-<p align="center"><strong>Figure 9:</strong> <i>Confusion matrix of the model, plotted using matplotlib and mlxtend.</i></p><br>
+<p align="center"><strong>Figure 11:</strong> <i>Confusion matrix of the model, plotted using matplotlib and mlxtend.</i></p><br>

 The model correctly predicted the positive class `no fraud` 191 times as seen from the True Positive (TP) value: furthermore, the model correctly predicted the negative class `fraud` 47 times.
 When we look at the remaining diagonal values, there are 35 occasions where the model predicted `no fraud` incorrectly and 27 occasions or false positives where the model predicted fraudulent activity incorrectly.